nlxai/sdk/packages/website/src/content/02-06-touchpoint-voice-plus.md

   },
   input: "voiceMini", // Enables voice input with bidirectional support
   bidirectional: {
-    automaticContext: false,
     navigation: handleNavigation,
-  }, // Explicitly enable bidirectional mode.
+  },
 };
 ```

-## Form Fill Command Handler
+## Voice+ Form Fill

 Touchpoint includes an application-agnostic form-input handler built in to the SDK that sets the values received from NLX during a conversation.

+### Customizing Form Fill Behavior

 To customize the formfill behavior build and specify a custom input handler.
-NLX will send input commands with field IDs that match the IDs from your `formElements` object returned from analyzePageForms():
+NLX will send input commands with field IDs that match the IDs from your `formElements` object returned from analyzePageForms().

 **Important Notes:**